 - Developed infrastructure and office facilities

-- Conformity with EU legislation
+- Conformity with EU legislation and data protection

-IT outsourcing – key factors
+Outsourcing software development – key factors

 When selecting an IT outsourcing partner, it’s wise to take multiple factors into consideration: